ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 usage.
 Arbitrarily or improperly linking geography to specimens WILL result in users not finding what they’re looking for.
-For example, if point *X, Y* is described by both Geography *A* and *B*, queries for either “*A*” or “*B*” will find some unknowable subset of the intended specimens, and provide no clue to the user that there are additional suitable specimens assigned to another geography entry, thereby failing to provide the user with an accurate answer and decreasing the overall
+For example, if point *X, Y* is described by both Geography *A* and *B*, queries for either "*A*" or "*B*" will find some unknowable subset of the intended specimens, and provide no clue to the user that there are additional suitable specimens assigned to another geography entry, thereby failing to provide the user with an accurate answer and decreasing the overall